cosmos/gaia/docs/resources/service-providers.md

   total: "0"
 ```

-When you query an account that has not received any token yet, you will see the `balances` entry as empty array.
+When you query an account that has not received any token yet, the `balances` entry is shown as an empty array.

 ```bash
 balances: []